 Protecting your health from environmental hazards that occur in homes

-One of the many topics that are of interest among architects today is the proper building techniques for constructing the high-performance home, which is designed to use about 35 percent less energy than a similar new home and about 50 percent less energy than a similar existing home.
+One of the many topics of interest among architects today is the proper building techniques for constructing a high-performance home designed to use about 35 percent less energy than a similar new home and about 50 percent less energy than a similar existing home.
 These high-performance house plans are more than just efficient — they are more environmentally responsible and maintain a very robust sustainable living environment.

-In fact, the NAHB and BuildingGreen, LLC have developed a special course that provides builders and remodelers with the latest information and techniques available in order to build a high performance home.
+In fact, the NAHB and BuildingGreen, LLC have developed a special course that provides builders and remodelers with the latest information and techniques available to build a high-performance home.

-Soon, a “Green House Plan" will be what every homeowner wants because it will be a comfortable, convenient, energy-efficient, and environmentally friendly place to live.
+A “Green House Plan" will soon be what every homeowner wants because it will be a comfortable, convenient, energy-efficient, and environmentally friendly place to live.